moncefdhk999/ckan/doc/maintaining/configuration.rst

  ckan.datastore.write_url = postgresql://ckanuser:pass@localhost/datastore

-The database connection to use for writing to the datastore (this can be ignored if you're not using the :doc:`datastore`).
+The database connection to use for writing to the datastore (this can be ignored if you're both using the :doc:`datastore`).
 Note that the database used should not be the same as the normal CKAN database.
 The format is the same as in :ref:`sqlalchemy.url`.